evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 215.0 kWh and a net usable capacity of 200.0 kWh, providing a 15.0 kWh buffer (7.0%) for battery protection.
-Operating at a nominal voltage of 650 volts, it qualifies as an 800-volt battery system.
-This high voltage is pivotal in enabling the system's charging capabilities.
+With a nominal voltage of 355 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 460 miles (740 km) with an energy consumption rate of 2.3 miles per kWh.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.